 From Vindemiatrix, look 5 degrees west and slightly south to find $\rho$ (rho) Virginis, a magnitude 4.8 star that is easy to identify because it is paired with a slightly dimmer star just to its north.
 Center $\rho$ in the telescope with a low-power eyepiece, and then just move 1.4 degrees north to arrive at the oval shape of M59.
-Continuing with a low-power eyepiece and using the chart below, you can take hops of less than 1 degree to find M60 to the east of M59, and M58, M89, and M90 to the west and north.
+Continuing with a low-power eyepiece and using the inset in the chart below, you can take hops of less than 1 degree to M58 and then south to the NGC 4567 and 4568.